tylerneylon/pacpac/readme.md

 # PacPac

-This is pac-man from a parallel universe.
+This is Pac-Man from a parallel universe.

 ![PacPac Title](https://raw.github.com/tylerneylon/pacpac/master/screenshots/title.png)

 ![PacPac Level Samples](https://raw.github.com/tylerneylon/pacpac/master/screenshots/level1_2.png)

-Right now there are 3 mazes to play through.
+There are 3 mazes to play through.
 This is thrice as many as the original pac-man :)

-You need the [löve](http://love2d.org) game engine to play.
+You need the [löve](http://love2d.org) game engine to play - at least version 0.8.0.

 The original code was written in under 24 hours as a challenge.
 My wife didn't believe I could make a pac-man-like game in a day.
 Here's a fun [first 24-hour evolution of the game in screenshots](http://tylerneylon.com/pacpac/).

+## How to install and run

+1. Download and install [löve](http://love2d.org).
+(Older versions before 0.8.0 won't work.)
+2. Download and unzip the [zipfile of this repo](https://github.com/tylerneylon/pacpac/archive/master.zip).
+3. Double-click the file `pacpac.love`.
+   Alternatively, in OS X and Ubuntu, type `love pacpac.love` from the command line - which assumes the `love` executable is in your path.

 ## Level Editing